-Students struggling with difficult issues in their personal lives are encouraged to seek out a Student Life staff member for help at any time.
+Students struggling with difficult issues in their personal lives are encouraged to self-report and seek out a Student Life staff member for help at any time.
 Except in situations where the university is required by law to take appropriate disciplinary action (e.g. harassment, sexual assault, etc.), students who come to a Student Life professional staff member for help related to lifestyle behaviors (e.g. alcohol, drug use, gambling issues, tobacco dependency, sexual issues, etc.) prior to staff becoming aware of a violation of university policy will be offered support and help outside of the regular student conduct process.
+More information in policy SL.4.03 Self-reporting and Amnesty.